Red carpet, fashion and music: F1 launches its 2025 season Hollywood style

 There were also musical acts like country singer Kane Brown, who introduced Haas, British band Take That.
 American rapper and singer MGK, also known as Machine Gun Kelly, gave the show a high-energy, guitar-heavy intro.

-Teams will present their 2025 liveries, but don't have to show off the actual cars they'll race this season.
-Teams are still allowed to hold their own launch events to present their 2025 cars, as McLaren and Williams did last week.
+Teams presented their 2025 liveries, but didn't have to show off the actual cars they'll race this season.
+Teams are still allowed to hold their own launch events to present their 2025 cars, as McLaren and Williams did last week and Ferrari is expected to do Wednesday.

 It comes at a time when F1 is keen to expand beyond a sports audience, with races in cities like Miami and Las Vegas, a movie called "F1" starring Brad Pitt releasing in June, and the ongoing popularity of the "Drive To Survive" series on Netflix.